uc-cdis/va-doc/docs/source/index.rst

 dictionary.
 In the right hand side of the table a missing % is calculated.
 This is to reflect how many subjects of the chosen population do not have this information available.
-To browse the table please scroll down to the bottom.
+To browse the table please scroll down to the bottom.To search the table please enter free text in the search box to search by cohort name.

-**Step 4**
+**Step 4 Add custom dichotomous covariates**

+In this step, you may add custom dichotomous covariates by selecting two cohorts.
+This step is optional, and you may choose not to add any dichotomous covariate at all.
+You may combine a cohort for YES and a cohort for NO. Once cohorts are selected you may enter a name for the covariate.
+To commit the changes please press ‘Add’ at the bottom (You must ‘Add’ the variable before moving to the next screen if you want it to be a part of your analysis).
+You may repeat this action as many times as you need, or choose to not add any custom dichotomous covariates at all.
+Please note that all given names must be unique.

+As you add covariates you may see them populate on the right hand side of the screen as cards.
+The card contains your given name at the top of the card, and the ability to remove the created covariate at the bottom of the card.

+**Step 5 Set workflow parameters and remove unwanted covariates**

 In this step, you will determine workflow parameters.
-Please adjust the number of population principal components to control for population structure, minor allele frequency cutoff and imputation score cutoff.
+Please adjust the number of population principal components (PCs) to control for population structure, minor allele frequency cutoff and imputation score cutoff.
 You may also remove unwanted covariates.
-Please also choose the ancestry population on which you would like to perform your study.
+Please also choose one ancestry population on which you would like to perform your study.

 Number of PCs- Population Principal components (PCs) refer to linear combinations of genome-wide genotyping data to control for population